roadhouse-dev/RxDbflow/README.md

 ##Transactions

-RxDBFlow provides two easy to use transaction observable structures, depending what type of operations being performed in the transaction:
+RxDBFlow provides two easy to use transaction observable structures, depending what type of operations are being performed in the transaction:

 ###RxGenericTransactionBlock
 Wraps any type of database operations within a transaction